bobnik/escape-rooms/creature-caper/script.md

 The woman was right, this letter makes no sense at all.
 You scan the page, growing increasingly confused...maybe there’s a secret code in there somewhere...

-`Solution: Looking at the first word of each sentence reveals: 'Captive under crypts.
+`You do not have to read this letter to them.
+Looking at the first word of each sentence reveals: 'Captive under crypts.
 "Pufftail" to enter.
 Beware enemies gaze.'`

 `"Pufftail" is the 8-letter combination to the lock on the Anatori Crypts.`